cosmos/ibc/spec/ics-002-consensus-verification/README.md

 Light clients must provide a secure algorithm to verify other chains' canonical headers, using the existing `ConsensusState`.
-The higher level abstractions will then be able to verify subcomponents of the state with the `CommitmentRoot`s stored in the `ConsensusState`, which are guaranteed to have been committed by the other chain's consensus algorithm.
+The higher level abstractions will then be able to verify sub-components of the state with the `CommitmentRoot`s stored in the `ConsensusState`, which are guaranteed to have been committed by the other chain's consensus algorithm.

 `ValidityPredicate`s are expected to reflect the behaviour of the full nodes which are running the